PingPlotter

 Core Strengths

-- Cross-platform data loading creates a technical switching cost
+- Cross-platform data loading creates a high switching cost for existing desktop users

 Critical Frictions